rhdurham/SampleMDB/ReadMe.txt

 Release Notes

 Unimplemented Features
+•	A cleanup pass needs to happen with the code to clean up, remove unwanted comments and superfluous code.
+Add additional bounds checkings, and etc.
+•	Tests not added.
 •	Detail Movie Review screen could be polished more.
 Only a basic implementation is in place.
 •	Login screen could use more polish and improvements (see below).
 •	Launch screen is basic and could use improvements.